Giovanifsa/MegaLoggerEE/README.md

 # MegaLoggerEE
-MegaLoggerEE is a Java-based service for source engine servers
+MegaLoggerEE is a JavaEE based system that offers tools for Source Engine servers.